Chapter 8 Advising Travelers With Specific Needs

 Assessment and Preparation

 Internationally standardized codes for classifying disabled passengers and their needs are available in all computerized reservations systems.
-Passengers with disabilities should use travel agents experienced in the use of the disability coding; it is critical that appropriate codes and interairline messages are sequentially entered for all flights.
-The delivering carrier is always responsible for a traveler with disabilities until a subsequent carrier physically accepts responsibility for that passenger.
+Passengers with disabilities should use travel agents experienced in the use of the disability coding; it is critical that codes and interairline messages are sequentially entered for all flights.
+The delivering carrier is always responsible for a traveler with a disability until a subsequent carrier physically accepts responsibility for that passenger.

 - Department of Transportation, Aviation Consumer Protection Division